Putting Ulcerative Colitis Into Remission

 There’s a minefield of information about ulcerative colitis out there.
 Believe me; if there’s a diet recommended for ulcerative colitis, I will have tried it.

-The unfortunate thing is that once you get one autoimmune or chronic inflammatory disease, the pathways are open, putting you at high risk for developing another disease.
+Unfortunately, once you get one autoimmune or chronic inflammatory disease, the pathways are open, putting you at high risk for developing another disease.
 Like I did.
 The toll on your physical and emotional health is intense.

 If you already have weakness, headaches, anemia, and fatigue due to ulcerative colitis malnutrition, these diets will only contribute to gut dysbiosis, weaker immunity, and less-than-optimum health.
-This, of course, opens the body up as high risk for other illnesses and conditions.
+This, of course, opens the body up at high risk for other illnesses and conditions.

 What Is the Best Natural Remedy for Ulcerative Colitis?